 Step 1.
 Install & Activate Easy Digital Downloads

-There is a free version.
-However, you’ll need to upgrade to an EDD Pro pass to unlock access to the Multi Currency extension.
+You’ll need a Pro pass to unlock access to the Multi Currency extension.

 As part of your initial setup process, you’ll select your primary currency and choose and configure your payment gateway.
 I recommend Stripe, though PayPal and other payment gateways are also available.